VulcanJS/vulcan-next/src/content/docs/features/architecture-and-others.md

 This folder structure is officially supported by Next.
 It is relevant when you have a lot of development tooling alongside your actual codebase, like we do in Vulcan.

+The `src` folder has its own `tsconfig.json`: this way collocated files like Stories and Unit tests are correctly handled by your text editor, but they can be excluded from the root `tsconfig.json` to avoid bloating Next.js build.

 ### Package-oriented architecture

 The structure of a plugin system of Next is still [under discussion](https://github.com/vercel/next.js/discussions/9133).
 In the meantime, we strive to provide code as clean as possible, structured in package, so you can easily remove prebundled features.